We have placed cookies on your device to help make this website better.

 If you choose to customise the site it will help you to find the most relevant content for your needs.
 You will still be able to access all content on the site.

-The Data Protection Act 1998 (DPA) imposes a legal duty on those responsible for personal data to store it securely and protect it from unauthorised or unlawful processing.
+Data protection law imposes a legal duty on those responsible for personal data to store it securely and protect it from unauthorised or unlawful processing.